Emperor of Japan Akihito accepted Emomali Rahmon

 Emomali Rahmon invited the Speaker of the Japanese Parliament to visit Tajikistan.

-Last night, Emomali Rahmon met with the head of the Japan International Development Agency (JICA) Shinichi Kitaoka.
+Last night, Emomali Rahmon met with the head of the Japan International Cooperation Agency (JICA) Shinichi Kitaoka.

 During the meeting, Emomali Rakhmon expressed satisfaction with the possibility of another meeting to discuss prospects for cooperation, the press service of the head of state reports.